Kosmos01/clinical-sts-project/README.md

    - misc. scripts used intially to help explore the txt file. (not essentials for project) *Scripts modified and implemented from others' github code: tokenization.py, modeling.py, extract_features.py, berts.py*

+__Note:__ quick turnaround had occured from the 2019 summer research program (classification models) to the n2c2 shared-task (regression models w/ BERT contextual representations) in order to meet the n2c2 deadline for submissions.